rickchen1014tw/rickchen1014tw/README.md

 - ...

 ## :rocket: Goals for 2020 and 2021
+I wanna participate in a large-scale project.
+Also, continue to study and become a more experienced as well as valuable programmer.
 <!--
 **rickchen1014tw/rickchen1014tw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.